 U. G. Krishnamurti

 It really was quite an interesting experience.
-First of all, there was the heightened sense of presence, that same presence that I have experienced with Osho, Jean Klein, the 16th Karmapa, J. Krishnamurti and also with Ajja.
+First of all, there was the heightened sense of presence, the same presence that I have experienced with Osho, Jean Klein, the 16th Karmapa, J. Krishnamurti, and also with Ajja.
 That presence was at the core, at the center.
-If you came out of that center you could get caught up in the whirlwind that blew around his words.
+If you came out of that center, you could get caught up in the whirlwind that blew around his words.
 He used language that could easily throw you off your center.
-And it was not just the words but the energy had an appearance of anger at times, and yet if you stayed in the center it was love.
+And it was not just the words but the energy had an appearance of anger at times, and yet if you stayed in the center, it was love.

-We only visited over two days but even in that short time heard some stories so many times that I could finish them off myself.
-It was interesting to watch those that have spent a lot of time with U.G.
-They seemed to rest there at the center.
+We only visited for two days but, even in that short time, heard some stories so many times that I could finish them off myself.
+It was interesting to watch those that had spent a lot of time with U.G.
+They seemed to rest at the center.
 Others would get caught up in what he was saying.
-That can be seen on some U.G. forums where people actually believed what he was saying about J. Krishnamurti or Osho.
+That can be seen on some U.G. forums where people actually believe what he was saying about J. Krishnamurti or Osho.
 To me, he was just shocking people out of their conditioning, but he also seemed cognizant of how far he could go without really hurting someone.
 He seemed sensitively outrageous.

-Ajja left his body on March 12th and on March 14th we heard from Srinath that U.G. had sent everyone away and that it seemed he would be going soon too.
+Ajja left his body on March 12th, and on March 14th, we heard from Srinath that U.G. had sent everyone away and that it seemed he would be going soon too.
 We left the ashram and continued on our travels.
 We later learned that U.G. left his body on March 22nd.
-No one ever seemed to know the nature of this strange connection between Ajja and U.G but it was a blessing to have met them both.
+No one ever seemed to understand the nature of this strange connection between Ajja and U.G but it was a blessing to have met them both.

 This is from the collection of stories, essays, poems and insights that is compiled to form the book From Lemurs to Lamas: Confessions of a Bodhisattva.
 Order the book Here.